dewittpe/REDCapExporter/README.md

 While REDCap (*R*esearch *E*lectronic *D*ata *Cap*ture) is a fantastic tool for
 data capture, the dissemination of the collected data in a format that multiple data analysis can easily access and share can be improved.
-The REDCapExporteR is a tool that will collect the data and generate a source R data package.
+The REDCapExporter is a tool that will collect the data and generate a source R data package.
 With continued use, analysts will gain the following: